-The HHS stage band, along with the drill team, performed at the Amarillo Civic Center Coliseum where West Texas State University unsuccessfully University in a nonconference basketball game Jan.
-5 Powell, drill team sponsor, to during district play.

-provide the half time entertainment for the night.
+The HHS stage band, along with the drill team, performed at the Amarillo Civic Center Coliseum where West Texas State University unsuccessfully battled Memphis State University in a nonconference basketball game Jan.
+5 provide the half time entertainment for the night.